developer-zebra/developer-zebra-site/src/stagenow/5-0/smartprofile/index.md

  <img alt="image" style="height:350px" src="sn50_smartprofile_06.png"/>
  _Click image to enlarge; ESC to exit_.<br>
 <br>
-5. If a network is required, **click "Yes" to create network over which to download images to devices** and enter network settings on subsequent screens (not shown).
+5. If a network is required, **click "Yes" to create network over which to download images to devices**.<br> Enter network settings on subsequent screens (not shown).
 <img alt="image" style="height:400px" src="sn5_09.png"/>
 _Click image to enlarge; ESC to exit_.<br>
 <br>